xuan-nguyen-globallogic/mp4analyser/README.md

 If you are using a Mac, you should read this concerning TkInter: https://www.python.org/download/mac/tcltk/

-_Mac: brew install python-tk  ; Ubuntu: sudo apt-get install python3-tk_
+  Mac: brew install python-tk  ;

+  Ubuntu: sudo apt-get install python3-tk ; sudo apt-get install idle3

 # Status #
 Version 1.1 released.
 Will consider pull requests.